Thousands Evacuate as Wildfires Ravage Utah and Northern California

-Intense wildfires continued to burn across parts of the western United States on Sunday, prompting thousands of evacuations in Utah and Northern California as the fires collectively engulfed more than a half-million acres of land.
+As intense wildfires continued to burn across parts of the western United States on Sunday, prompting thousands of evacuations in Utah and Northern California, firefighters in Oregon announced Sunday that they had fully contained what had once been the country’s largest wildfire this year.

-The Dixie Fire in California had spread to more than 550,000 acres across four counties in the northern part of the state and was 31% contained as of Sunday morning, according to Cal Fire.
+The Dixie Fire in California had spread to more than 550,000 acres across four counties in the northern part of the state and was 31% contained as of Sunday morning, according to the state’s fire agency, Cal Fire.
+The blaze is now the largest on record in the United States, pushing to second place the Bootleg Fire in Oregon, which officials said Sunday was 100% contained after ravaging more than 400,000 acres since early July.

 Cox said that some of Utah’s firefighters were returning from wildfire duty in other states to fight the blaze in Parleys Canyon.